shashwatrakesh/dictionary-cli/README.md

 -List of words can be found in the words.json file.

--List of quesions with their answers can be found in the quesans.json file.
+-List of quesions with their answers for the Word Game can be found in the quesans.json file.

 - Word Definitions
 ```